Single Pixel Reconstruction for One-stage Instance Segmentation: Experiments on Instance Segmentation

 \subsection{Ablation Experiments}

 To better understand the reason of SPRNet's effectiveness, we run a number of ablations.
-Results are shown in Table \ref{tab:3} and discussed in detail below.
+Results are shown in Table \ref{tab:2} and discussed in detail below.

-\textbf{Fusion Paths:} In Table \ref{tab:2a}, we show two alternative strategies to obtain one pixel with large receptive fields. \textbf{C33x4}: four \emph{consecutive} 3$\times$3 convolutions, which is as same as the classification or the regression branch; \textbf{C33-1,2,4,6}: four \emph{parallel} 3$\times$3 convolutions with different dilation rates [1,2,4,6], which has similar computation costs to C33x4, but is able to capture more the morphological transformation of an instance.
-Results show a 1.2 point AP improvement.
-Moreover, as increasing of object shapes, their performance gap gets larger. \textbf{FPN \textit{vs.} GFPN:} Table \ref{tab:2b} ablates the performance gap between FPN and the proposed GFPN.
-We provide the comparative results under mask mAP and box mAP.
-When evaluating box predictions, we remove the mask branch from SPRNet thus making it degrade to a RetinaNet variant with GFPN.
+\textbf{Fusion Paths:} In Table \ref{tab:2a}, we show two alternative strategies to obtain one pixel with large receptive fields. \textbf{C33x4} means four \emph{consecutive} 3$\times$3 convolutions, which is as same as the classification or the regression branch; \textbf{C33-1,2,4,6} means four \emph{parallel} 3$\times$3 convolutions with different dilation rates [1,2,4,6], which has similar computation costs as C33x4, but is able to capture more morphological transformation of an instance.
+Results show 1.2 percents' improvement in AP.
+Moreover, with the increasing of object shapes, their performance gap gets larger.

+\textbf{FPN \textit{vs.} GFPN:} Table \ref{tab:2b} ablates the performance gap between FPN and the proposed GFPN.
+We provide the comparative results about mask mAP and box mAP.
+When evaluating box predictions, we remove the mask branch from SPRNet to make it degrade to a RetinaNet variant with GFPN.
 Results show GFPN outperforms FPN steadily under all criteria.

 \textbf{Mask Generation with Shortcuts:} Table \ref{tab:2c} compares the methods w/ or w/o shortcut connection.
-For the Deconv+shortcut model, we add an additional shortcut from $8\times 8$ feature map (with 4$\times$ upsampling) to the final classification layer, and it improves the AP score by 0.4.
+For the Deconv+shortcut model, we add an additional shortcut from $8\times 8$ feature map (with 4$\times$ upsampling) to the final classification layer, and it improves the AP score by 0.4 percent.

 \textbf{Mask IoU Threshold:} Table \ref{tab:2d} compares the models trained with different mask IoU threshold when preparing training samples.
 A small threshold (e.g., 0.5) results in an inferior AP score.
-This could be explained that a small threshold makes it hard to converge for training.
+This is actually predictable based on the fact that a small threshold makes it hard to converge for training.